Take part in stimulating creative writing workshops in a range of genres, that can be counted towards an undergraduate degree or taken independently.

 You must complete at least 60 points selected from CREW 200–399, including at least 20 points at 300 level to meet the requirements for a minor in Creative Writing.

-You should discuss the idea of a minor in Creative Writing with your Faculty in advance of applying for a CREW course.
+You should discuss the idea of a minor in Creative Writing, and how to structure this, with your Faculty advisor in advance of applying.